Pension scheme restructuring

 In so doing, large institutions have to consider significant potential pensions issues, which can arise in a number of ways in a corporate restructuring because there are many different types of pension schemes.
 Where companies provide an occupational pension scheme, they need to be very careful in the event of a reorganisation about how they transfer their obligations and liabilities to such schemes.

-Channel Islands companies operating defined benefit (DB) schemes for existing employees, or who have historically contributed into a DB scheme in respect of former employees, may find themselves facing considerable liabilities when they cease to participate in such schemes.
-Those liabilities must be satisfied or properly transferred as part of the restructuring.
+Channel Islands companies operating defined benefit (DB) schemes for existing employees, or who have historically contributed into a DB scheme in respect of former employees, may find themselves facing considerable liabilities when they cease to participate in such pension schemes.
+Those liabilities must be satisfied or properly transferred as part of the corporate pension scheme restructure.

 When a company in Jersey or Guernsey transfers its business into an English company, the English company will become the new employer of any employees who have been transferred across.
 Whilst their pension rights will usually be accommodated by the English company, the Channel Islands company must ensure that its obligations under the scheme are formally transferred to the English company.
 How that transfer is completed will depend on the rules of the scheme.
 There is no statutory employer debt regime in Jersey or Guernsey, but there is still the potential for liabilities to arise if the scheme rules permit it.